 During the term, Ms. Wu proposed a range of new local legislations, including Guangdong Regulation on Prevention and Control of Atmospheric Pollution in the Pearl River Delta, Guangdong Regulation on the Promotion of Circular Economy, Guangdong Regulation on Renewable Energy, Guangdong Regulation on Disposal of Electronic Wastes, as well as amendments to existing local legislations, including Guangdong Regulation on Protection of Drinking Water Sources, Guangdong Regulation on Urban Refuse Disposal and Guangdong Regulation on Administration of Medical Wastes.
 Ms. Wu also advocated for universalization of building energy management system.
 Besides, Ms. Wu contributed to the drafting and/or amendment of a range of local legislations, such as Guangdong Rules Implementing PRC Law of Marine Environmental Protection, Guangdong Regulation on Prevention and Control of Motor Vehicles Emissions Pollution, Guangdong Regulation on Environmental Protection Concerning Construction Projects and Guangdong Regulation on Prevention and Control of Solid Waste Pollution.

 Ms. Wu was invited to attend the first National Environment and Resources Adjudication Conference organized by the SPC, and rendered expert commentary on the Ten Annual Exemplary Cases of Environment-related Torts 2015.
-Ms. Wu was invited to attend the announcement of the White Paper on China’s Environmental Resource Trial organized by the SPC, and was appointed as a judge of the first National Selection for Excellent Judgments on Environmental Resources.
+Ms. Wu was also invited to attend the announcement of the White Paper on China’s Environmental Resource Trial organized by the SPC, and was appointed as a judge of the first National Selection for Excellent Judgments on Environmental Resources.

 Ms. Wu also has been providing legal services regarding administrative hearing and reconsideration on environmental administrative penalties to a range of clients.